iamjackchen/ProjectGhostBoard-NEW-/README.md

 I havent gotten far enough to worry too much about the physical enclosure and keyboard assembly but I will have (hopefully) some CAD files, screenshots, and renders hanging out in this repo soon!!
 As of now I am aware that the PG1350 requires a thinner (1.2mm) plate and the stabilisers are mounted to the PCB (with plate cutouts needed).

 <br/>
 If you've read this far, thank you so much for taking interest, and I hope to bear good news of progress soon.
-Below is a gallery of certain snippets of this awesome journey.
+Below is a gallery of certain snippets from this awesome journey.